The unexpected hero, Galen the sorcerer’s apprentice, from the 1981 film Dragonslayer.

 Hodge denounced him as a fraud or upstart, telling him to show more respect for the master.

-Humbled by his struggles with the king of Urland and then defeat in his battle with Vermithrax.
+The young man was humbled by his struggles with the king of Urland and then defeat in his battle with Vermithrax.
 When Ulrich returns, Galen is never happier to see him.
 To turn over responsibility to him.

 Galen loves Valerian.